waltercostamb/SSS-test/README.md

 # SSS-test

-This folder contains the perl scripts SSS.pl and local.pl.
-The first runs the SSS-test (Selection on the Secondary Structure-test) and the second runs the local pipeline.
-The SSS-test predicts structural selection by assigning selection scores for each of the given species.
-The local pipeline calculates local structure blocks for long ncRNAs.
+This folder contains the bash script SSS.sh and local.pl.
+The first runs the SSS-test (Selection on the Secondary Structure-test) and the second runs the local pipeline to predict local blocks in long non-coding RNAs.
+The input for both is a multi-FASTA, either pre-aligned or not aligned.
+The SSS-test predicts structural selection by assigning selection scores for each of the given sequences.
+The local pipeline calculates local structural blocks for long ncRNAs.

 Required software: